-In this week’s Liberty + Leadership Podcast, TFAS President Roger Ream ’76 is joined by Jason Clemens, executive vice president of The Fraser Institute, and Ted Tucker, executive director of TFAS high school programs, the Foundation for Teaching Economics (FTE), to explore the Realities of Socialism.
+In this week’s Liberty + Leadership Podcast, TFAS President Roger Ream ’76 is joined by Jason Clemens, executive vice president of The Fraser Institute, and Ted Tucker, executive director of TFAS high school programs, the Foundation for Teaching Economics (FTE), to explore the realities of socialism.
 Roger, Jason and Ted discuss the findings of a recent Fraser Institute study that compares public perceptions of socialism and the differences between communism and socialism.
 They also talk about the responsibility to educate high school students on the ramifications of socialism and the important work both TFAS and Fraser are doing.

 Jason Clemens is executive vice president of The Fraser Institute and the president of the Fraser Institute Foundation.
 Jason earned a bachelor’s degree in commerce and a master’s degree in business administration from the University of Windsor as well as a post-baccalaureate degree in economics from Simon Fraser University.
-Ted Tucker is executive director of TFAS high school programs, the Foundation for Teaching Economics (FTE).
+Ted Tucker is the executive director of TFAS high school programs, the Foundation for Teaching Economics (FTE).
 Ted earned a bachelor’s degree from the University of California, Davis and a master’s degree from Kansas State University.

 The transcript below is lightly edited for clarity.

 Roger Ream [00:00:00] Hello and welcome.
 I’m Roger Ream and this is the Liberty and Leadership Podcast, a conversation with TFAS alumni, supporters, faculty and friends who are making a real impact in public policy, business, philanthropy, law and journalism.
 Today on Liberty and Leadership, I’m excited to be joined by two guests, Ted Tucker and Jason Clemens.
-Ted is a colleague of mine at TFAS and serves as our executive director for High School Programs, which we operate through our division, the Foundation for Teaching Economics.
+Ted is a colleague of mine at TFAS and serves as our executive director for high school programs, which we operate through our division, the Foundation for Teaching Economics.
 Jason Clemens is the executive vice president at the Fraser Institute, a policy and educational organization based in Vancouver, Canada.
 Today, we’re going to learn about a fascinating new project developed by the Fraser Institute that includes a partnership role for TFAS.
 The program is “The Realities of Socialism” project.
-We’re going to hear from Ted and Jason about the findings of a recent study undertaken through this project that compares public perceptions of socialism and capitalism in four countries the U.S., the U.K., Canada and Australia.
+We’re going to hear from Ted and Jason about the findings of a recent study undertaken through this project that compares public perceptions of socialism and capitalism in four countries: the U.S., the U.K., Canada and Australia.
 Some of the findings may surprise you.
 Ted, Jason, thanks for joining me today.
 I’m looking forward to this conversation.

 Jason Clemens [00:01:24] Thank you.
 My pleasure.